Bottle Labels - Technical Considerations for Printed Bottle Labels

 5 Things to Consider for your Bottle Labels

-4. The liquid inside the bottle: The color of the liquid inside the bottle will also affect the design of the label.
+- The liquid inside the bottle: The colour of the liquid inside the bottle will also affect the design of the label.
 For example, a clear liquid will allow the label to be seen more easily, while a dark liquid will make it more difficult to see the details of the label.

 In addition to these technical considerations, there are a number of other factors that need to be taken into account when designing a bottle label.
 These include:

-• The brand identity: The brand identity should be reflected in the design of the label.
-This includes the use of the brand colors, fonts, and logos.
+- The brand identity: The brand identity should be reflected in the design of the label.
+This includes the use of the brand colours, fonts, and logos.